 Youth supporting youth.

-The donations your art generates will fund youth-focused, science-based programs in partnership with The Nature Conservancy and other deserving organizations.
-Young people will gain valuable education and practical job skills as they monitor and evaluate local waters and help restore endangered coral reefs.
-We expect the programs to engage more than 3,500 coastal youth.
+The donations generated by student-made art funded youth-focused, science-based programs in partnership with The Nature Conservancy and other deserving organizations.
+Young people gained valuable education and practical job skills as they monitor and evaluate local waters and help restore endangered coral reefs.
+These programs impacted over 3,500 coastal youth.

 Showcasing the problem—and your art.